 Instead, she pulled up past a few houses safely nestled on a cul-de-sac, where doors remained unlocked.
 She stopped the car, got out, and staggered across the perfectly cut grass before nearly tripping over the unchecked pile of sympathy cards.

 Friedel’s mother and step-father were sleeping.
 The house still smelled of the fragrant flowers that littered the entryway, mantle, and piano.
 It was so immaculate that she felt a tinge of guilt knowing the blood would stain the plush beige carpet.

 She scaled the stairs, huffing and groaning, and went into her grandmother’s old bathroom.
 Her sewing kit was under the sink for when buttons and hemlines went rogue.
 But Friedel had a different job for the needle and thread.
 Lifting her shirt was a poor idea, breaking important clots as the blood dried to the fabric, but Friedel worked quickly to close up the gaping wound.
 It wasn’t a doctor’s precision, but the bleeding slowed.
 Thank God.

-Friedel heard a growling noise, and suddenly became aware of herself bleeding again.
+She heard a growling noise and suddenly became aware of herself bleeding again.
 But she couldn’t move; she was so weak.

 “Angel Wingéd…” the shadow growled.

 “Get away from her or so help me, you’ll regret the day you set foot in this house…”